Maguindanao people: Literary arts

 The literary elements of the Maguindanao include folk speech and folk narratives.
 The folk speech is expressed in the antuka/pantuka/paakenala (riddles) and bayok (lyric poems), while the narratives may be divided into the Islamic and folk traditions.
-The Islamic includes the Quran; tarsila or genealogical narratives; the Luwaran, an embodiment of customary laws; hadith or sayings of the Prophet; quiza or religious stories.
-The folk traditions consist of tudtul, (folktales), and the epics Raja Indarapatra, Darangen, and Raja Madaya.
+The Islamic includes the Quran; tarsila or genealogical narratives; the Luwaran, an embodiment of customary laws; hadith or sayings of Muhammad; quiza or religious stories.
+The folk traditions consist of tudtul (folktales) and the epics Raja Indarapatra, Darangen, and Raja Madaya.

 Riddles

 For the Maguindanao, riddles promote friendship in a group.
 They are also tools for basic pedagogy.
 The structure of a Maguindanao riddle consists of an image and a subject.
-There are four types of image: comparative, descriptive, puns or puzzles, and narrative.
+There are four types of images: comparative, descriptive, puns or puzzles, and narrative.
 The Maguindanao believe in a basic unity underlying the various aspects of the environment and this belief is reflected in the use of often conflicting image and subject in the riddles (Notre Dame Journal 1980:17).

 Riddling involves a group of people, one of which is the riddler.
 If one volunteers to be a riddler, he/she has to have a riddle ready or else be subject to dtapulung (ridicule), which is given not as a criticism but as part of the riddling tradition.
 The Maguindanao consider bad riddlers as those who add to or subtract from the "original" text of the riddler.
 Riddling can take place anytime and anywhere as long as there is some form of group activity in progress; it can be done during work or recreation or both.